-A research scientist will research in different areas in life sciences, from bio-science to pharmacy and medicine, this will be to either develop new products or processes or to broaden scientific understanding.
+A research scientist will research in different areas of life sciences, from bio-science to pharmacy and medicine, they will conduct experiments and analyse results with a view to either developing new products or processes or to broaden scientific understanding.

 Experience of working in a research environment could also help you find employment.